 While some trends come and go, the affinity for earthy colours is here to stay.
 Want to find out more about the trend and how to use it in your home?
-Read on as we explore the different earth tones out there, why they’re so popular, and provide a bit of inspiration using Frenchic earth-tone paints.

 What are earth tones?

-For anyone who’s unfamiliar with earth tones, the clue is in the name.
-They are brown-based colours that echo the natural shade of the earth itself.
+In this article, we’ll be focusing on brown-based colours that echo the natural shade of the earth itself.
 We’re not talking about the green and blue of the globe – but the beautiful rich brown you get when you break ground.

 Think that’s a narrow scope?
 Think again.
 Brown itself can range from light pastel tones such as sandy Fennec to rich, dark shades like Liquorice, which add a hint of warmth that blacks and off-blacks often lack.
 Not to mention mid-browns like Take The Biscuit and Moleskin, which are characterful, warm and rich.